Top 11 Best Banjo Brands On The Market

 By 1978, over a century after it was founded, it was bought by Washburn.
 The new management decided to use the Oscar Schmidt tradition, heritage, and name in the market to sell affordable, great-sounding instruments for beginners worldwide.

-Notable banjo: Oscar Schmidt OB5E (link to check the price on Amazon)
+Notable banjo: Oscar Schmidt OB5E

 With a 30-caster aluminum tone ring and a mahogany resonator, the only beginner-oriented thing about this banjo is the price tag.
 Furthermore, this model comes equipped with a passive pickup so that you can plug in and play on any stage.
-Finally, the Remo head and the geared 5th string tuner make it a great candidate for any player.
+Finally, the Remo head and the geared 5th-string tuner make it a great candidate for any player.

 Official website: oscarschmidt.com

-Oscar Schmidt is featured in other top brand articles at My New Microphone.
+Oscar Schmidt is featured in top brand articles at My New Microphone.
 Check out these articles here!

 Huber